 Remove the garlic cloves.
 Discard.
 Turn the heat to low.

-Place each brussels sprouts cut-side down on the pan.
+Place every brussels sprouts cut-side down on the pan.
 Simmer covered for about 10-12 minutes or until the brussels sprouts are nicely browned (cut-side) and tender when pierced.

 Serve on a platter.
 Season with salt and pepper to taste and to add extra yum – sprinkle on top with some Parmesan cheese.
 Delish!

-*For better results, use stainless steel or lightly colored pan.
-Using dark-colored pan will make the brussels sprouts too dark.
+For better results, use stainless steel or a lightly colored pan.
+Using a dark-colored pan will make the brussels sprouts too dark.